Conklinj09/CelestiChat/README.md

 SQLite3 🌌 (For Database)
 Natural Language Processing Libraries (e.g., NLTK, spaCy) 🌙

+## License 📜
+This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.

+## Creator 🦄✨
+Jeanette Conklin is the brilliant creator behind CelestiChat.
+Their vision for a smart, context-aware chatbot is the foundation of this project.

 ##  🌌  Contributing
 Want to join the celestial crew? ✨ Fork the repository, submit a pull request, and together we can make CelestiChat even more stellar! 🌟